Once upon a time, the iPhone was widely considered as having the best camera of all “modern smartphones”.

 Note: these experts are not endorsing or promoting our score.
 They just casually replied what came to mind after we asked.

 As for “when Samsung cameras started to challenge Apple”, a couple of people, including veteran mobile reviewer John Velasco said, “Galaxy S4” (2013).
-Data agrees."THE UBER HW CAMERA SCORE CORRELATES WITH EXPERT OPINIONS"
+Data agrees."THE CAMERA HW SCORE CORRELATES WITH EXPERT OPINIONS"

 “When did Samsung started beating Apple”?
 Philip Berne, a former Samsung insider, replied: “Galaxy Note 5 (2014),” and our former Ubergizmo writer Adnan Farooqui also cited the “Galaxy Note 5 / S6”.
 That is entirely in line with the historical data.